Information on the disease

 If health conditions deteriorate, please contact your GP or call the number for medical emergencies, tel.
 061 261 15 15.
 You must contact a doctor if any of the following warning signs appear: a fever that lasts for several days, a feeling of faintness that lasts for several days, breathing difficulties, a strong feeling of pressure or pain in the lungs, confusion that wasn’t there before, blue lips or a blue face.

-People who have tested negative for coronavirus must stay at home until their symptoms disappear, as recommended for controlling the spread of other respiratory viruses (e.g. influenza).
+People who have tested negative for coronavirus must stay at home until 24 hours after symptoms have disappeared, as recommended for controlling the spread of other respiratory viruses (e.g. influenza).

 People with pre-existing conditions or aged over 65